Losses and Assessment Metrics

 import torchmetrics as tm

-In later modules, you will see applications of metrics implemented with torchmetrics within training loops with aggregation performed across batches or epochs.
+In later modules, you will see applications of metrics implemented with torchmetrics within training loops with aggregation performed across mini-batches.
 In such cases, I will use the class-based implementation of the metrics.
 For demonstration purposes, here I will use the functional implementations, which do not require instantiation.

 The first example demonstrates obtaining overall accuracy, the class-aggregated F1-score, and the full confusion matrix for a multiclass problem.
 This requires setting the task parameter to ‘multiclass’ and defining the number of classes being differentiated.
 Overall accuracy and F1-score generate a single metric while the confusion matrix is a square matrix.
 It should be noted that most classification assessment metrics are derived from the confusion matrix, other than those calculated from class probabilities using multiple thresholds (i.e., area under the receiver operating characteristic curve (AUC ROC) and area under the precision-recall curve (AUC PR)).
 So, if you obtain a confusion matrix, you can derive other metrics from it.